dativebase/dative/app/help/src/help.md

 the previous match.

 This help text is displayed inside of a movable and resizable dialog widget.
-You can change its width and/or heihght by clicking and dragging on its borders or corners.
+You can change its width and/or height by clicking and dragging on its borders or corners.
 You can also expand/compress it to its default large and small sizes by clicking on the expand/compress button <i class="fa fa-fw fa-expand"></i><i class="fa fa-fw fa-compress"></i> at the bottom.